Frequently Asked Questions

 The music department is part of the College of Arts and Sciences, so if you are thinking of being a music major, you first apply to Cornell through the College's Office of Undergraduate Admissions.
 More information is available at http://music.cornell.edu/admissions Admission to the music major is made after you've been enrolled at Cornell.
 Learn more about the prerequisites and procedures here.

 While you don't need to audition to be admitted to Cornell or to the major, if you think highlighting your musical talents will enhance your overall application you can submit a supplement!

 Can I do a double major with music?

 Yes, and many music majors choose to do a double major!
 For in-college double majors, information can be found on the A&S advising page.
-Students wanting to double major between Arts and ENG or AAP can pursue a concurrent degree, and graduate in five years.

 How do I get an advisor for music?

-When you apply for a music minor, you get to choose your advisor.
+When you apply for a music major or minor, you get to choose your advisor.
 A good recommendation is to choose your favorite music course you have taken and ask the instructor to be an advisor.
-If you are not sure who one to choose, you can contact the Director of Undergraduate Studies for advice.
+If you are not sure who to choose, you can contact the Director of Undergraduate Studies for advice.

 Can I visit the music department?
 Do you offer a tour?

 Normally, yes, you can definitely visit the music department in Lincoln Hall on the Cornell campus!
 The music office is open from 8:30am-4pm, Monday through Friday, and the building itself is open longer than that if you just want to take a look around.
 If you are interested in meeting with a particular professor, please contact them at least one week in advance of your visit.